OWASP/owasp.github.io/_posts/2020-03-12-dublin-announcement.md

 <!--more-->

 We are working on ways to still deliver value to the OWASP community in 2020.
 While we continue to monitor the situation, we are confident that the Global AppSec San Francisco *will still take place* October 19-23, 2020.
-Call for papers will be open March 23 and more details can be found at [Global AppSec San Francisco](https://sf.globalappsec.org).
+Call for papers will be open March 23 and more details can be found at [Global AppSec San Francisco](https://sf.globalappsec.org){:target='_blank' rel='noopener'}.